jhallen/joe-editor/docs/man.md

 __Esc L__ to check the highlighted block or the entire file if no block is highlighted.

-JOE passes the language and character enoding to the spell checker.
+JOE passes the language and character encoding to the spell checker.
 To change the langauge, hit __^T V__.

-## Over-type mode
+## Overtype mode

 Sometimes it's tiresome to have to delete old text before or after you insert new text.
 This happens, for example, when you are changing a table and you want to maintain the column position of the right side of the table.
-When this occurs, you can put the editor in over-type mode with __^T T__.
+When this occurs, you can put the editor in overtype mode with __^T T__.
 When the editor is in this mode, the characters you type in replace existing characters, in the way an idealized typewriter would.
 Also, __Backspace__ simply moves left instead of deleting the character to the left, when it's not at the end or beginning of a line.
-Over-type mode is not the natural way of dealing with text electronically, so you should go back to insert-mode as soon as possible by typing __^T T__ again.
+Overtype mode is not the natural way of dealing with text electronically, so you should go back to insert-mode as soon as possible by typing __^T T__ again.

-If you need to insert while you're in over-type mode, hit __^@__.
+If you need to insert while you're in overtype mode, hit __^@__.
 This inserts a single __Space__ into the text.

 ## Control and Meta characters